denismars/sails-bower-vue/README.md

 sails lift

-While in development - watch changes to your Vue components: sudo watchify -t vueify -e src/main.js -o assets/js/builds/build.js
+While in development - watch changes to your Vue components:

+sudo watchify -t vueify -e src/main.js -o assets/js/builds/build.js

-the watchify command will look for changes to you Vue application files under the src directory.
+This watchify command will look for changes to you Vue application files under the src directory.
 Build your web application within the src directory if you are planning to build a real SPA (single page application) - otherwise feel free to add views in the Sails view area as per Sails docs.

 Enjoy!

-(to avoid issues i pref some commands with sudo, if you have your paths correctly isntalled without needing sudo then please ignore.)
+ps. (to avoid issues i pref some commands with sudo, if you have your paths correctly isntalled without needing sudo then please ignore.)